cyle/sigil-php/README.md

     $sigil = new SIGIL('somewhere-else.com:1337');

-Leaving out the port entirely assumes you are using port 8777.
+Leaving out the port entirely assumes you are using port 8777:

+    $sigil = new SIGIL('somewhere-else.com');

+That's it.

 ### Querying